 What is Sharing Culture?

-Sharing Culture is a unique human rights initiative to help Indigenous peoples heal from historical trauma and its consequences (e.g. mental health problems, addiction, suicide), as well as the impact of other adversities, e.g. social and economic disadvantage, experiences of paternalism and racism, and ongoing grief.
+Sharing Culture is an education initiative to help Indigenous peoples heal from historical trauma and its consequences (e.g. mental health problems, addiction), as well as the impact of other adversities, e.g. social and economic disadvantage, experiences of paternalism and racism, and ongoing grief.

-Sharing Culture is building educational and storytelling resources that (1) empower Indigenous people to heal, (2) help create environments in which healing can flourish, and (3) reduce barriers to healing (e.g. racism, paternalism) in wider society.
+Sharing Culture aims to build educational and storytelling resources that (1) empower Indigenous people to heal, (2) help people create environments in which healing can flourish, and (3) reduce barriers to healing (e.g. racism, paternalism) in wider society.

 The Foundation of Our Approach